emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    Device that stores electrical energy using a double layer in an electrochemical cell.
 Alternative Label(s):
    DoubleLayerCapacitor, EDLC, ElectrochemicalCapacitor
+Comment:
+   stores energy electrostatically in the Helmholtz Layer

 .. raw:: html